DNNCommunity/DNNDocs/content/content-managers/structured-content/get-embed-code/index.md

-7. Review how the content item would look, then click/tap Done.
+7. Review how the content item would look, then click/tap **Done**.